 If you're unsure of how to do any of the above, we recommend that you find someone who may be technically proficient to help set it up, or contact the manufacturer.
 Remember, UBC IT does not support routers and we will not be able to assist you if any problems arise.

-You can try unplugging your router and plugging it back in.
+Try unplugging your router and plugging it back in.
 If that fails, you will want to plug your computer directly into the wall (with no router) to make sure the port itself is working.
 If the port is working then the problem lies with the router's configuration and you will need to consult with the manufacturer of your router or someone who is familiar with networking.